 3.2.5.3 Information About Project Manager and Key Project Personnel.

-Include credentials, role descriptions, and qualifications for the agency staff that will ensure the delivery of Disability Services responsibilities: Assessment and Planning; District-Level System Coordination; Data Collection, Use, Reporting, and Sharing; Collaboration and Partnership Building, and provision of LTSS (if responding to 3.2.3.3 Bidder’s Ability to Provide Service Coordination for the Provision of LTSS (Optional)).
+Include credentials, role descriptions, and qualifications for the agency staff that will ensure the delivery of Disability Services responsibilities: Assessment and Planning; District-Level System Coordination; Data Collection, Use, Reporting, and Sharing; Collaboration and Partnership Building, and Service Coordination for the provision of LTSS (if responding to 3.2.3.3 Bidder’s Ability to Provide Service Coordination for the Provision of LTSS (Optional)).

 Describe the agency’s utilization of individuals or staff with lived experience.